csxmedia/FuelJS/README.md

 * Add a new method to site controller, action_login in fuel/app/classes/controller/site.php
 * Add a new view, fuel/app/views/site/login.php
 * Add a new route by editing fuel/app/config/routes.php: 'login'   => 'site/login',
+* Add a new user controller by adding fuel/app/classes/controller/user.php

 ### Views
 * Add a new controller by creating a new file: fuel/app/classes/controller/site.php